| Blog: Arnhem Highway from Darwin to Kakadu

 and drainage for the Adelaide River in this

+area.
 The abundance of water all year round has

 ensured the park's importance as a roosting